FinweLtd/orion360-sdk-basic-hello-ios/README.md

 ## Run OrionImageViewer

 The Scheme pop-up menu lets you choose which simulator or device you’d like to run your app on.
-As seen on Figure 27 iPhone 8 Plus Simulator, not an iOS device.
+On Figure 27 iPhone 8 Plus Simulator is selected.

  ![screen shot 2018-02-27 at 14 41 14](https://user-images.githubusercontent.com/36510685/36899595-7d711f30-1e28-11e8-9a08-4d3779031255.png)